 He starts Aikido in 2004 at Aikido de la Montagne under the direction of Claude Berthiaume Shihan (7th dan).
 From the outset, he participated in seminars throughout North America, with teachers such as Y. Yamada Shihan, K. Chiba Shihan, D. Waite Shihan and many others.
-He became an instructor at Aikido de la Montagne from 2012 to 2017 and obtained the rank of 3rd dan in 2015.
+He became an instructor at Aikido de la Montagne in 2012 until 2017 and obtained the rank of 3rd dan in January of 2016.

-Since 2011, he has participates in all the seminars and summer camps, organized by Master Christian Tissier Shinan (8th dan), that are help in Montreal.
+Since 2011, he has participates in all the seminars and summer camps, organized by Master Christian Tissier Shinan (8th dan), that are held in Montreal.

-Since 2014, he has participated in all the courses organized by Master Endo Seishiro Shihan (8th dan) held in Montreal.
+Since 2014, he has participated in all the courses organized by Master Endo Seishiro Shihan (8th dan) held in Montreal and Toronto Canada.

 In 2016, he met Master Alain Tendron (6th dan) who inspired him greatly with a centered, powerful, flexible and relaxed Aikido.
-Pupil of the great Master Yamaguchi Seigo Shihan (1924-1996) and founder of the Renwakai group.
+Pupil of the great Master Yamaguchi Seigo Shihan (1924-1996).
+Alain Tendron is also the founder of the Renwakai group.

-In 2017 he formed the Ensō Aikido - Aikido du Vieux Montreal
+In 2017 he formed the Ensō Aikido Dojo.